Cotton: Fantastic Night Dreams: Legacy

 Cotton: Fantastic Night Dreams spawned several sequels and follow-ups.
 Retro Gamer regarded Cotton to be one of the key games in the "cute 'em up" sub-genre alongside Parodius, Fantasy Zone, TwinBee and Harmful Park.
 In a 2018 interview with 4Gamer.net, designer Yoshiyasu Matsushita stated that Cotton was an influence during development of Twinkle Star Sprites.

+Cotton: Fantastic Night Dreams got ported for home consoles as part of the Arcade Archives series in November, 2024, by HAMSTER Corporation for the PlayStation 4 and Nintendo Switch.